Facts about Michael Skakel

 Michael Skakel is a nephew of Ethel Kennedy, the widow of Robert F. Kennedy, adding a sensational note to the case.
 A 1998 book by Mark Fuhrman titled A Murder in Greenwich named Michael Skakel as the prime suspect and helped renew interest in the case.
 Skakel was arrested in 2000; his arrest was followed by nearly two years of legal arguments, mainly over whether Skakel should be tried as an adult or a juvenile (since he was 15 when the murder was committed).
 Judge Maureen Dennis ruled that Skakel should be tried in adult court, and in 2001 the Connecticut Supreme Court upheld her ruling.

-However, on December 30th of 2016, the Connecticut Supreme Court reinstated Skakel’s conviction by a 4-3 ruling, saying that he had received valid representation and the original ruling was thus valid.
-The Hartford Courant reported that the Court was “setting the stage for Skakel’s return to prison after three years of freedom.”
+On December 30th of 2016, the Connecticut Supreme Court reinstated Skakel’s conviction by a 4-3 ruling, saying that he had received valid representation and the original ruling was thus valid.
+But less than two years later, the court reversed itself on another 4-3 vote, this time ruling that Skakel’s trial lawyer had performed so poorly that Skakel did not get a fair trial.

 Mark Fuhrman, formerly a Los Angeles policeman, was a famous figure in the murder trial of O.J.
 Simpson.